edenspiekermann-amsterdam/es-corresponding-models/docs/architecture/architecture.md

 ### Primitives

-Primitives are the blocks to build sections from.
+Primitives are the blocks to build views from.
 Look at primitives as the paragraphs of a page section.
 They are in fact reusable React elements.

 Because of the many ways of creating React elements, use these best practices to